syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ---
 layout: post
 title: Getting Started with WPF TabControl | Syncfusion
-description: This section explains about how to add WPF TabControl in application and its structure and basic feature.
+description: Learn here about getting started with Syncfusion WPF TabControl and its basic features and structure.
 platform: wpf
 control: TabControl
 documentation: ug
 ---

-# Getting Started
+# Getting Started with TabControl

 This section explains how to create WPF TabControl, and its structure.